 During a registrant’s supply chain review, if it is determined that Conflict Minerals are necessary to the functionality or production of a product manufactured, or contracted to be manufactured, by the registrant, the registrant is required to perform, in good faith, a reasonable country of origin inquiry (“RCOI”) regarding those Conflict Minerals.
 The purpose of the inquiry is to determine whether any of the Conflict Minerals originated in the DRC Countries or from recycled or scrap sources.
 Based on current Securities and Exchange Commission (“SEC”) guidance and court rulings, Masimo has decided not to voluntarily describe our products as “DRC conflict free”, and, therefore, an independent private sector audit of this Report is not required and has not been conducted.

-Masimo is a global medical technology company that develops, manufactures and markets a variety of noninvasive monitoring technologies.
-We provide our products to hospitals, emergency medical service providers, home care providers, physician offices, veterinarians, long-term care facilities and consumers through our direct sales force, distributors and original equipment manufacturer (OEM) partners.
-Our mission is to improve patient outcomes and reduce the cost of care.
-We were incorporated in California in May 1989 and reincorporated in Delaware in May 1996.
+Masimo Corporation is a global medical technology company that develops, manufactures and markets a variety of noninvasive patient monitoring technologies, hospital automation solutions, home monitoring devices and consumer products.
+Our mission is to improve patient outcomes, reduce the cost of care and take noninvasive monitoring to new sites and applications.
+Our patient monitoring solutions generally incorporate a monitor or circuit board, proprietary single-patient use or reusable sensors, software and/or cables.
+We primarily sell our products to hospitals, emergency medical service (“EMS”) providers, home care providers, physician offices, veterinarians, long-term care facilities and consumers through our direct sales force, distributors and original equipment manufacturer (“OEM”) partners.
+We were incorporated in California in May 1989 and reincorporated in Delaware in May 1996..

 Our technology is supported by a substantial intellectual property portfolio that we have built through internal development and, to a lesser extent, acquisitions and license agreements.
 In addition, we have also exclusively licensed from Cercacor Laboratories, Inc. the right to certain OEM rainbow® technologies and to incorporate certain rainbow® technology into our products intended to be used by professional caregivers, including, but not limited to, hospital caregivers and alternate care facility caregivers.

-Of the 446 suppliers that were surveyed in 2017, Masimo has received responses from 419 suppliers as of the date of filing of this Report, all of which have completed a Conflict Minerals Reporting Template (CMRT) and/or provided a declaration and/ or a policy.
+Of the 496 suppliers that were surveyed in 2020, Masimo has received responses from 425 suppliers as of the date of filing of this Report, all of which have completed a Conflict Minerals Reporting Template (“CMRT”) and/or provided a declaration and/ or a policy.

 Masimo is continuing to work with our suppliers that were either non-responsive or provided incomplete or partial responses to our requests in order to obtain a satisfactory response.